 In 2011–12, Evan served as the President of the Cornell Graduate and Professional Student Assembly.
 In Spring 2013, he was privileged to teach at the Auburn State Correctional Facility as part of Cornell’s Prison Education Program.
 From January 2014 to April 2015, he held the title of Assistant Professor (Part-Time) in the Don Wright Faculty of Music at the University of Western Ontario.

 Evan’s research focuses on the music of the long eighteenth century.
-Though his dissertation is on the sacred cantatas of Christoph Graupner, he has also published on the music of J. S. Bach, Johann Samuel Schroeter and Joseph Haydn.
+In addition to his work on the sacred cantatas of Christoph Graupner, he has also published on the music of J. S. Bach, Johann Samuel Schroeter, Joseph Haydn, and Carl Philipp Emanuel Bach.

-For a complete list of publications, see Evan’s profile at academia.edu.
+For a complete list of publications, see Evan’s profile at Google Scholar.